davidtwco/rfcs/text/0000-build-std.md

 *See the following sections for rationale/alternatives:*
 - [*Why not globally cache builds of the standard library?*][why-not-globally-cache-builds-of-the-standard-library]

-### Sanitisers
+### Sanitizers
-[sanitisers]: #sanitisers
+[sanitizers]: #sanitizers

 rustc's sanitizer support is currently unstable as it is not possible for users to re-build the standard library with sanitizer support.

-It is out-of-scope for this RFC to propose stabilising sanitizers or to expose sanitizer configuration in Cargo, but it is instructive to examine how build-std would enable sanitiser support to ensure that the proposed design is compatible.
+It is out-of-scope for this RFC to propose stabilising sanitizers (see [rust#123617]) or to expose sanitizer configuration in Cargo, but it is instructive to examine how build-std would enable sanitizer support to ensure that the proposed design is compatible.

 rustc's flag to enable sanitizers will be a target modifier, as the instrumentation must be present for all of the crates to avoid false positives.